Is it Safe to Swim in the Florida Everglades' Waterways?

 How can you safely explore the Everglades?

-There are safer methods to viewing the River of Grass than swimming – such as fishing, boating, kayaking, canoe, paddle boarding, etc., but the best way to see the Everglades safely is on an airboat, with an experienced captain.
+There are safer methods to viewing the River of Grass than swimming – such as fishing, boating, kayaking, canoe, paddle boarding, Everglades excursion etc., but the best way to see the Everglades safely is on an Everglades National Park airboat tours with an experienced captain.
 Airboats are designed specifically to easily navigate the various terrains of the Everglades which can quickly change from deep to extremely shallow, and everything in between.
 An airboat allows for safe seating, well above the waters, and perfect views of the Everglades rivers and the wildlife within them.

-Everglades Holiday Park is equipped with a fleet of state-of-the-art, well maintained airboats, led by expert captains who have been navigating the Everglades for decades.
-Our 60-minute guided tours are the safest and most exciting way to view the Everglades and its unique wildlife, from the comfort of a shaded, safe seat.
+Everglades Holiday Park is equipped with a fleet of state-of-the-art, well-maintained airboats, led by expert captains who have been navigating the Everglades for decades.
+Our 60-minute guided Everglades airboat tour are the safest and most exciting way to view the Everglades and its unique wildlife, from the comfort of a shaded, safe seat.
 Most importantly – you don’t have to worry about being harmed or even threatened by wildlife.
 So, whether you’re a Florida resident or just visiting the sunshine state, make sure you know the appropriate way to enjoy the different bodies of water.